finite-galaxy/finite-galaxy/readme.md

 * Distances from planets to the sytem's centre are trebled; as a result space feels larger, thrusters are more desirable, and players won't always land immediately in the middle of a space fight
 * Non-missile weapons have their weapon range increased by about a third
 * Exploding ships are significantly more dangerous
+* Add support for Unicode and different writing directions

 [(return to top)](https://github.com/finite-galaxy/finite-galaxy#finite-galaxy)